opencybersecurityalliance/stix-shifter/adapter-guide/stix-shifter-limitations.md

 # STIX-Shifter Limitations

-##  Limitations on pattern length tranlsation
+##  Length limitations on STIX pattern translation

-As the STIX pattern length increases, the translation time seems to increase exponentially.
-We also hit a the limitations on the python recursion limit due to the way the antlr parsing works.
-We have run test on our local machine different on pattern length to verify and show how the pattern trasnlattion time increases with the increase of the pattern lenght:
+Pattern length refers to the number of comparison operations used in the STIX pattern.
+These can be operators either in an observation expression or separating multiple observation expressions.
+As the pattern length increases, the translation time increases exponentially due to how ANTLR 4 recursively parses the pattern.
+Python recursion limits can be exceeded for the same reason; when this happens, stix-shifter will throw an error (`RecursionError: maximum recursion depth exceeded`).
+The following tests were run on a local machine using different pattern lengths to show these limitations:

 **Test Machine Configuration:**